naveenbudep/project-1/README.md

 - Provides a local executor to check a workflow without Amazon SWF (see `simpleflow --local` command).
 - Provides decider and activity worker process for execution with Amazon SWF.
-- Ships with the `simpleflow` command. `simpleflow --help` for more information about the commands it supports.
+- Ships with the `simpleflow` command. `simpleflow --help` for more information. about the commands it supports.

 You can read more in the **Features** section of the documentation.